Youngzt998/ziteng.yang.github.io/index.md

   - Formally verified static analysis
   - Static analysis with extra information from formal verification
 - Program verification for concurrent program;
-- Program synthesis and decidability problems related to them;

-<u>I will probably also be learning the fundamental knowledges of those topics in the following one or two years</u>:

-- Computability
-- Separation Logic (both meta-theory and application),
-- Meta-theory of Coq proof assistant, i.e. *Calculus of Constructions*
-- Basic knowledge of type theory
-- LLVM